-(3)Computational Methods in Marine Science
+Computational Methods in Marine Science

-This workshop course provides an overview of the computational methods used for the manipulation and analysis of large datasets using statistically robust techniques (randomization, bootstrapping).
-Students will practice these techniques using a variety of software tools and datasets.
-Real-world marine science case studies will augment the class lectures and assignments.
+This workshop course exposes students to the diverse computational methods used for the manipulation and analysis of large datasets using statistically robust techniques, such as randomization and bootstrapping.
+Students will practice these techniques using a variety of software tools and specific real-world datasets.
+Marine science case studies and student projects will augment the lectures and assignments.